 Simple deploys with NPM and rsync

-If you're building a JavaScript heavy static site (perhaps you're using something like vue-cli
+If you’re building a JavaScript heavy static site (perhaps you’re

 or create-react-app